pliablepixels/zmMagik/README.md

 * Andy posted an example of how other vendors blend multiple videos to give a common view quickly.
 I thought it would be fun to try

+* One thing leads to another and I keep doing new things to learn new things..

 Limitations
 ------------
 * Only works with video mp4 files.
 Did not bother adding support for JPEG store